 For some survivors, we also suggest seeking out additional support.
 Licensed therapists can help them work through emotions and grief.

 Eating Well and Being Active

 Staying physically active is linked to a higher quality of life for cancer survivors.
 Maintaining a healthy weight is linked to a decreased risk of cancer reoccurring.
 Because of this, we encourage our survivors to eat a healthy, balanced diet and make physical activities they enjoy a part of their daily life.

-The Bronson Battle Creek Cancer Care Center has a registered dietitian who can help create nutrition plans.
+Bronson Cancer Center has a registered dietitian who can help create nutrition plans.

 The Importance of a Primary Care Doctors

 After the final round of treatment is done, oncologists work with each patient’s primary care doctor to help ensure a smooth transition of care.
 As part of Bronson’s survivorship care plan, each patient receives an individualized follow-up plan.
 The plan outlines what routine follow up will look like, as well as what appointments and tests are needed.

 For those who do not have a primary care doctor, we help them find a provider who will meet their healthcare needs.
 We believe it’s essential for patients to partner with a provider on their health on an ongoing basis.

 A Higher Level of Cancer Care

 Bronson offers a full range of cancer services.
 Whether a patient is recently diagnosed or undergoing chemotherapy or radiation, care is never far away.
 Bronson Cancer Center - Battle Creek, located within Bronson Battle Creek Hospital, is accredited by: